Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Riesz Spaces

 \begin{thm}[Decidability] There is an algorithm to decide whether or not a hypersequent has a derivation. \end{thm}

-Interestingly, our approach to prove the above theorem (see Section \ref{subsec:modal_free_decidability}), is based on considering a generalization of the concept of derivation where the scalars appearing in the hypersequents can be variables, rather than numerical constants.
+We remark that the above statement follows easily by the soundness Theorem~\ref{thm:modal_free_soundness} and the completeness Theorems~\ref{thm:modal_free_completeness} and the known fact that the equational theory of Riesz spaces is decidable (see Example~\ref{example:techback1}).
+Interestingly, however, we present an alternative proof that will be adaptable, in Section~\ref{subsec:decidability}, to obtain a decidability result for the system \hmr.
+The proof is based on considering a generalization of the concept of derivation where the scalars appearing in the hypersequents can be variables, rather than numerical constants.
 For instance, the derivation

 is valid for any $r\in\mathbb{R}_{>0}$ and, similarly, the derivation